ClicShoppingOfficialModulesV3/apps_report_stats_products_no_purchased/README.md

 # apps_report_stats_products_no_purchased

-This apps allow you to display the no puchased product
+This apps allow you to display the no puchased product.

 Important Note :